NTNUI/koiene-booking-h20/README.md

 The main logic of the endpoint is located in [`booking_sit.py`](https://github.com/NTNUI/koiene-booking/blob/master/backend/ntnui/apps/koie_booking/views/booking_sit.py)
 So looking here might be a good start.
-The created method for handling the specified get-endpoint looks like this:
+The created method for handling the specified GET-endpoint looks like this:
 ```python
 def list(self, request):
     """